 Today, I’d like to share 23 of them.
 I’ve done practically all myself, and can genuinely say that they’ve changed my life and made me a better person.
 Here they are.

-23 Self-Growth Experiences to Have on Your Bucket List
+23 Self-Growth and Self-Betterment Experiences for Your Bucket List

 I’ve been to Asia once, on my honeymoon (we went to Hong Kong, mainland China, and Japan).
 To a Westerner like me, it’s an adventure, it’s stepping into another world.
 Like everywhere else, there are people, cars, and buildings.
 However, the culture and language barriers make it seem like you’ve landed on a different planet, full of wonders to explore.

 Not only is it amazing and eye-opening, but I think it’s also humbling in that it shows that many societies (especially Japan) prosper while looking and feeling very different than Western countries.
-It is truly something that I think every Westerner should experience at least once.
+It is truly something that I think every Westerner should experience at least once, and should lead to self-growth.

 And don’t worry too much about the cost – it is indeed possible to travel-hack your way to amazing international destinations!
 (For more on that, check out my favorite travel hacking blog, One Mile at a Time.
 My friend The Luxe Strategist also has excellent travel hacking articles).